testcontainers/testcontainers-java-spring-boot-quickstart/java-spring-boot-quickstart/README.md

 > If you are using any different Testing library like TestNG or Spock then you can use similar lifecycle callback methods provided by that testing library.

 The Postgresql container port (5432) will be mapped to a random available port on host.
+This helps to avoid port conflicts and allows running tests in parallel.
 Then we are using SpringBoot's dynamic property registration support to add/override the datasource properties obtained from Postgres container .

 ```java